Benjamin Loder: Subscription for capital stock

 Soon after Benjamin Loder was chosen president of Erie in 1845, he invited twenty-two of the richest men in New York City to meet him in conference at the New York Hotel.
-They met, and he at once declared to them that among them they must subscribe sufficient money to start up the work on the railroad and keep it going, a sum which he placed at S3,ooo,ooo.
-To set an example to the others, he himself subscribed §250,000, his entire fortune.
+They met, and he at once declared to them that among them they must subscribe sufficient money to start up the work on the railroad and keep it going, a sum which he placed at $3,000,000.
+To set an example to the others, he himself subscribed $250,000, his entire fortune.

 Stephen Whitney, present at the 1845 meeting.

 Stephen Whitney, the millionaire cotton-merchant, was one of the men present at the meeting.
 He pulled at Mr. Loder's coat-tail to attract his attention, and admonished him not to risk his all in the enterprise.
 It will ruin you, the cautious cotton-merchant whispered in his ear.
 But President Loder shook his head, and refused to withdraw the subscription.
 Aroused by his confidence in the enterprise, the twenty-two men there and then subscribed the required amount.

 President Loder's first act was to open books for subscriptions to §3,000,000 of the capital stock of the company, September 2, 1845, at the office of the company, 50 Wall Street.
-The plan of subscription was the payment of §5 per share as soon as required by the company after the entire amount had been subscribed, on condition that interest at six per cent, per annum be paid semi-annually on all the instalments from the date of the respective payments until a single track from the Hudson to Lake Erie and the branch to Newburgh should be completed and in use; no instalment to be called in until 3O,O0O shares at $100 each were subscribed and accepted, nor any instalment to be more than $25 per share within a year after the $3,000,000 had been subscribed, nor more than §30 per share the second, nor more than $45 the third year; every subscriber to the stock, after paying $25 per share, and purchasing any bond or bonds issued under the act of May 14, 1845, to be entitled to exchange such bonds into stock of the Company at par, to an amount equal to his subscription.
+The plan of subscription was the payment of §5 per share as soon as required by the company after the entire amount had been subscribed, on condition that interest at six per cent, per annum be paid semi-annually on all the instalments from the date of the respective payments until a single track from the Hudson to Lake Erie and the branch to Newburgh should be completed and in use; no instalment to be called in until 30,000 shares at $100 each were subscribed and accepted, nor any instalment to be more than $25 per share within a year after the $3,000,000 had been subscribed, nor more than §30 per share the second, nor more than $45 the third year; every subscriber to the stock, after paying $25 per share, and purchasing any bond or bonds issued under the act of May 14, 1845, to be entitled to exchange such bonds into stock of the Company at par, to an amount equal to his subscription.